FrediWa/Ramverk-Projekt-1/README.md

 This project is the main assignment of the course "Ramverk och webbaplikatoiner" (Frameworks and webapplications).
 The goal of the project was to, in groups, design and build a web based application that (in our chosen case) would run on the screen of a guide robot to help tourists get information about public transportation and to find attractions.
-The rest of the ReadMe is the documentation used during the development of the project
+The rest of the ReadMe is the documentation used during the development of the project.
+The site is built on Vue.js and has no backend.